petermarshall878/dev-fundamentals/HackerYou.md

 albumMaxSize[3] = '12';
 albumMaxSize[4] = '21';
 ```
-Now what if I want to add a new picture to the array:
+### Now what if I want to add a new picture to the array?
+No problem.
 ```javascript
 albumMaxSize[length] = '44';
 ```

-2) Don't make it any bigger than you think you might need
+### 2) Don't make it any bigger than you need right now

 ```javascript
 var albumMinSize = ['23', '13', '14', '12', '21'];
 ```

-How about for the albumMinSize array:
+### But to add to it now, you must create a new array:
 ```javascript
 var newAlbum = new array(album.length + 1);
 for ( int i = 0; i < album.length; i++) {